 The next year, in 2006, Romo came into camp knowing that his NFL clock was ticking and that, unless he made a very favorable impression, he was probably going to be released.
 This is exactly what coach Bill Parcells was thinking.
 Because of this, he gave Romo the chance to show what he could do by starting him the second preseason game.
 For the first time, Romo held the reins and was in charge of the first team offense.

 The first game Romo started as a Dallas Cowboy was that preseason game against the Seattle Seahawks.
 His coach believed he played well.
 Romo controlled the team and showed that he could probably handle playing in the NFL.

-Over the next six games, the Cowboys compiled a 5-1 record but after that they went to 1-3.
-They didn't win the division but they still made the playoffs where they lost to the Seattle Seahawks in the first game.
-The rest as they say is history.
-Romo went on to be the starting quarterback for Dallas for the next 10 years until injuries forced him to retire just recently.
+Over the next six games, the Cowboys compiled a 5-1 record, but after that, they went to 1-3.
+They didn't win the division, but they still made the playoffs where they lost to the Seattle Seahawks in the first game.
+The rest, as they say, is history.
+Romo went on to be the starting quarterback for Dallas for the next 10 years until injuries forced him to retire in 2017.

 Tony Romo was more than a quarterback.
 He was a natural athlete who chose football over other sports.
 He was truly one of a kind.

 Romo Warming up With the Dallas Mavericks Before the Last Regular Season Game of 2017

 The Decision Is Yours